-The B-school selection season is here, and various MBA colleges have started making Group Discussion-Personal Interview calls to students.
-Candidates who proved their mettle in the aptitude tests now need to bring out their A-game in the GDPI rounds, especially Group Discussions.
+Candidates who proved their mettle in the aptitude tests now need to bring out their A-game in the upcoming GDPI rounds, especially Group Discussions.
 GDs have been the Achilles heel of students, since many times, students fail to do well in GDs despite hours of practice.
-This is because while preparing, they fail to ascertain the actual shortcomings in their GD skills, and continue to focus on something that apparently looks like the problem, but is not.
+This is because while preparing, they occasionally skip the first step of GD preparation, i.e., Self-Assessment.
+They fail to ascertain their actual shortcomings in their GD skills on which they should be working and concentrate too hard on something that apparently looks like the problem, but is not.

 In this article, we show you three key stages of preparation in a Group Discussion.
 This knowledge will allow you to prepare in the right, streamlined direction.

 Stage 1 – Unable to enter/speak a single word in a GD

 This is the most fundamental problem for any candidate in a group discussion.
 This is the stage when a candidate is not even able to enter a discussion or when asked to speak, he is unable to say a single word.
 Let’s try to understand why this happens.

 - No knowledge of the topic/ Lack of content